-The father of the field marshal was (also called) Johan August von Meijerfeldt (1664-1749).
+The father of the field marshal was also called Johan August von Meijerfeldt (1664-1749).
 He was governor-general of Swedish-Pomerania after he married Brita Barnekow in 1717.
 After the king donated the Nehringen Estate to him, he restaured the buildings, especially the St. Andreas Church.
 His son built the new manor house around 1880.
 The church was saved from demolition by the vicar during communist times.
 Finally the Lords ‘loge’ inside the church has been inaugurated.
 The governor-general acquired the Nehringen Estate and became count because of his brave and loyal adventures with King Charles XII in Livonia, Poland, Saxonia and Ukraine between 1700 and 1715.
-Earlier in 1694 he had been contracted by the Dutch Republic Province of Zeeland under the combined forces of William of Orange, the English King and Dutch Prince.
+Earlier in 1694 he had been contracted by the Anglo-Dutch King William III in the service of the province of Zeeland.

-Twenty years prior to this (1674) Anders Meijer – the father of Johan August von Meijerfeldt – was raised in Swedish nobility adding “feldt” to the name.
-The main motivation was that he was able to smuggle out a description of the Danish Glückstadt fortress in which he was captured, together with a plan on how to conquer it.
+Twenty years prior to this (1674) his father Anders Meijer was raised in Swedish nobility adding “feldt” to the name.
+The main motivation was that he was able to smuggle out a description of the Glückstadt fortress in which he was captured, together with a plan on how to conquer it.
 Anders became Inspector-General over de Livonian domains of Oberpahlen.